Mac Miller death: Dealer gets 11 years in prison for fentanyl distribution - NewsBreak

 Reavis, who moved to Arizona in 2019, distributed counterfeit oxycodone pills to co-defendant Pettit on Sept.
 4, 2018, officials said.

-He admitted to knowing that the pills contained fentanyl or some other controlled substance, according to the Department of Justice.Man to plead guilty in rapper Mac Miller’s drug death
+He admitted to knowing that the pills contained fentanyl or some other controlled substance, according to the Department of Justice.Verizon raises minimum wage to $20 an hour

 Shortly after Reavis supplied him with the fentanyl-laced pills, Pettit gave them to the 26-year-old rapper, whose real name was Malcolm James McCormick.